suffolklibraries/sljekyll/_recurrents/capel-computer-tablet.md

 ---
-recurrent-title: "Computer and tablet training sessions for beginners drop-in: bring in your own device"
+recurrent-title: "Computer and tablet training sessions for beginners"
+recurrent-description: "Drop in with your own device."
 recurrent-day: Tuesday
 recurrent-times: 1000-1200
 recurrent-location: capel-st-mary-library